regtxt/specification/README.md

 ## Origins

 regtxt was an idea that won the `Doing business` track at the Dutch Open Hackathon 2016 in Rotterdam.
-The idea was build and pitched by @webpatser.
+The idea was build and pitched by [webpatser](http://github.com/webpatser).